 Black Hat 2017

-I think overall the Black Hat schedule is great and managed well, but it would benefit from creating tracks that are subject-oriented.
+I think overall the Black Hat schedule is great and managed well, but it would benefit from creating tracks

 Currently, the BH organizers classify the sessions into categories like “Application Security,” “Cloud Security,” and “Data & Collaboration Security” for the vendor/sponsored sessions.
 But for the briefings, they classify the sessions into categories like “Applied Security,” “Cryptography,” “Data Forensics and Incident Response,” and “Enterprise”.
 This division alone is confusing, but worse still is the fact that all these sessions are in different rooms, so you have to “run” between sessions from one side to the other (and in doing so bump into 15,000 or so other attendees who are doing the same thing).